zhiming99/rpc-frmwrk/README.md

 4. A tree-like hierarchical persistant registry.

 ---
+[`Sat Aug 13 2022 09:49:37 AM Beijing`]
+1. Finally we wrapped up the `rpcfs` development.
+Congratulations!
+2. Next I need to evaluate how much the performance optimization for `rpc-frmwrk` affects to the whole architecture of `rpc-frmwrk`.
+Previously, it was planned to move on to auto code generator for `rpcfs` programming.
+But the performance optimization will affect it a lot.
+Therefore it is paused before the evaluation is done.

 [`Mon Aug 08 2022 08:49:45 AM Beijing`]
 1. Found a way to boost the performace of rpc-frmwrk.
 It involves development of a new `port` module and some complicated changes in code generator module.
 And the impact is still under evaluation.
 2. It took 10 days to fix bugs, harden the `bridge` security, refact the CFuseStmFile, and make damage tests on the `rpcfs`.
 And therefore I am now still working on exporting reqfwdr's runtime information to router-specific file `ReqFwdrInfo`.
 I will wrap up the work in two days so that we can move on to next task, `skelton code generator`.